 Full details of her years racing at openweight can be read here:

 In 1978, Lin raced at the early season international regattas in a pair with Beryl Mitchell (later Crockford), as she had in 1976 and 1977, but they were ultimately not selected to go to the World Championships in New Zealand.
 Again in 1983, Lin’s pair – now with Gill Hodges, with whom she’d also raced in 1982 – was not deemed fast enough to go to the World Championships.

-Increasingly frustrated by these experiences of being the best pair in the UK but not being allowed to represent her country, and also by a late-formed quad which she’d been in wasn’t selected to go to the 1984 Olympics either, Lin took a new approach.
-“That was my defining year in the end.
+Increasingly frustrated by these experiences of being the best pair in the UK but not being allowed to represent her country, and also by the late-formed quad which she’d been in not being selected to go to the 1984 Olympics either, Lin took a new approach.
+“1984 was my defining year in the end.
 Beryl and Gill were at the Olympics in Los Angeles, so I rang up a rowing club in Canada and said I wanted to borrow a boat, and the man who answered the phone said, ‘Get yourself out here, it’s your lucky day, I’m the president of St Catherine’s RC and you can come and stay at my house and I’ll lend you a boat.'”
 She competed as an independent single sculler, representing Sons of the Thames RC, at the FISA Championships for Lightweights in Montreal which included test events to determine whether international women’s lightweight racing was feasible.

 The 1984 test was deemed successful and women’s lightweight events were included in the World Championships programme from 1985 when Lin teamed up with Beryl once again to win Great Britain’s first international Championships gold medal in rowing in the lightweight double sculls.
 In 1986 she got a silver in the lightweight coxless four, and became the first British woman to medal in consecutive years.